gristlabs/grist-help/help/en/docs/limits.md

 Free plans may be rate limited to 5 API requests per second per document.
 The team plan does not impose such a rate limit.

-API requests are limited to 1MB in the size of payload.

 Separately, there is a concurrency limit of 10 for all plans: if 10 authorized API requests are currently being processed for a particular document, any other API requests will be rejected (with HTTP status code 429) until at least one of the original requests completes.
 A client that waits for one request to complete before sending the next would not hit this limit (assuming it is the sole client accessing the document).

+The size of API requests is limited to 1MB.
+In particular, this applies to the total payload of API requests adding or updating multiple records at once, which means that such requests may need to be split into batches that fit within this limit.

 ## Document availability